Getting Your Spring Garden Started Indoors

 If you are new to starting seeds indoors or want to refresh your knowledge on how to do it, I have your back.
 I am going to give you the rundown and easy tips to get your seeds started indoors, what equipment you need, recommendations of supplies and seeds and a step by step guide for a successful start to your garden.

 Planning Your Spring Garden

-January and February may still be a time of cold and snow for many that has people bundled up inside.
+Late winter may still be a time of cold and snow for many that has people bundled up inside.
 For me, this time of year is when seed catalogues start to find their way into my mailbox.
 It is my time to dream!
 Each year I like to try a few new varieties of plants but make sure to also restock my favorite tried and true varieties.

 Not only do I like to start my plants from seed because it saves me money on plants, but it also allows me to have way more control over what I grow.
 When you start looking at your seed catalogues you begin to discover all types of plants and varieties of these plants that you may have never seen before!

 Starting your own seeds allows you to watch the process from start to finish and insure that your plants are grown without using harsh chemicals.
 You get full control of this process and it allows you to watch this beautiful express of life on our planet.
 From a tiny seed all of the information that is needed to create a delicious, nutritious and just plain beautiful specimen is at your fingertips.
 Place your seed in the ground, nurture it and watch this miracle unfold before your eyes.

 Even before you start picking out your seeds, you should be thinking about where you will be planting this year and the amount of space and light this space gets.
 It’s easy to get ahead of yourself when you first get started but start small to gain experience and as you go you can expand.
 When choosing what to plant be sure to also factor in the size it will be before it goes out.
 When you start your seedlings indoors early, it is likely that some will need to be transplanted into larger containers before planting time has come around.